1. Set clear and realistic expectations regarding academic performance.

 We're not trying to get you to use scare tactics.
 The fact is students die every year from alcohol poisoning.
 Discourage dangerous drinking through participation in drinking games, fraternity or sorority hazing, or in any other way.
 Ask your student to have the courage to intervene when they see someone putting their life at risk through participation in dangerous drinking.

-3. Tell your student to intervene when classmates are in trouble with alcohol.
+3. Tell your student to intervene when their peers are in trouble with alcohol.

 4. Tell your student to stand up for their right to a safe academic environment.